Inner Journeys

 Inner Journeys: Myth + Legends is an album by German cross-cultural new-age band Cusco, released in 2003.
-The album peaked at #6 on the Billboard Top New Age albums chart.
+The album peaked at number 6 on the Billboard Top New Age albums chart.
+In 2004, it was nominated for the Grammy award for Best New Age, Ambient, or Chant Album.

 With this album, the band simultaneously explores new territory by covering Greek Mythology with its musical concepts, and also revisits a more classic Cusco sound by reintroducing the flute sounds of the early years (Water Stories) and the strings, guitars, and atmospheres of their mid-career commercial high points of Cusco 2000 and Apurimac II.
-Sonically, this album does continue to develop a very natural-sounding instrumentation that began to appear with Ancient Journeys, though it uses them to create a more mysterious vibe than that of the previous album.
-Also, Inner Journeys utilizes occasional backing vocals in a style previously unexplored by the band, giving this album a unique flavor among Cusco albums.